benchristel/what-works/README.md

   interfaces and interaction between the parts.
 - the interactions at these interfaces largely determine whether the code is comprehensible or not.

+### How to divide solutions into parts

+- choose a split. consider:
+  - is each part simple?
+  - Is the interaction (e.g. the data that passes between them) simple and comprehensible?
+    - a different way to phrase this: is each part easy to test?
+If I make a mistake in implementation, will the test failure be easy to understand, or will I have to carefully comb the test output or run a debugger to know what behavior I broke?
+    - if I change or add behavior later, and a test fails, will it be clear whether I should change the code or the test (TODO: this is getting very abstract; I should move this to a section on test UX)
+    - is the data input to each part maximally convenient for that part?
+  - Are the parts coupled to their context, so I have to understand the whole before I can understand any part?
+Or can I build up from knowledge of the parts to knowledge of the whole?
+  - Could the parts be reused to solve new problems (or new variations on this problem)?
+- repeat several times with different splits and pick the best one.
+- recurse: consider each part and split it.

+- decouple parts by relying on their caller to compose them. rather than have each function call the next one in the processing pipeline, have it return some data and let its caller decide what to do with that data.

+- heuristic: input/computation/output pattern
+  - separate computations from their context/effects
+- e.g. "print a multiplication table" can be divided into parts:
+  - get the size of the table as user input
+  - generate the table as a sequence of lines
+  - print a sequence of lines

+### How to know when you've gotten the split wrong

+- lagging indicators:
+  - a function immediately translates its arguments into another form and then just uses the translated args; not the originals.
+    - example: null checks, type conversions
+    - deciding what to do with null, or a parse error etc. is policy, not mechanism—should be the caller's responsibility.
+  - a function does some calculations and at the very end passes the results to another function.

+### Use the typechecker to sanity-check your design

+- sketch the interface of each part using types
+- write the minimum implementation possible to make the typechecker happy, e.g. `return null`.
+  Values that work well for this include null, empty string, empty array, noop function, etc.
+- then test-drive each part.
+- sometimes the types may force you to write the correct implementation, e.g. `function head<T>(NonEmptyList<T>): T` if that happens, awesome.
+One less thing you have to test.

 ### Interface design drives tests; tests drive implementation